IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/docs/cloudfoundry-microservice.md

 You can now test the apps by going to http://<i>name2</i>.mybluemix.net

-## Take away points
+## Takeaway points
 To push an app, we simply use `cf push` command.
 There is no container image or repository involved.
 Cloud Foundry has wide inventories of build packs to support different programming languages.
-If you run `cf marketplace`, you can find the huge list of services provided by Bluemix that can eaisly be consumed by your application.
-When pushing multi apps that needs to communite to each other, however, it is a little hacky.
-Another common pratice than the environment variables we used in this example, is to bind a message queue service.
+If you run `cf marketplace`, you can find the huge list of services provided by Bluemix that can easily be consumed by your application.
+When pushing multi apps that need to communicate to each other, however, it is a little hacky.
+Another common practice than the environment variables we used in this example, is to bind a message queue service.

 # Code Structure